 Hiking Hotspots Near London

 Planning an escape out of the city and looking for an excuse to dust off those hiking boots at the back of your wardrobe?
-Now that spring is in full swing, there’s no better time to hop on a train and embark on a long walk in the fresh air.
+Now that January is in full swing, there’s no better time to hop on a train and embark on a long walk in the fresh air.
 There are many walking trails just outside of London to choose from, with stunning settings and views from woodlands and beaches to rural villages (with great pubs).
 Not to worry if you’re not a seasoned explorer, these hiking trails range in difficulty depending on your mood and endurance.
 Happy hiking!

 1. The Seven Sisters Cliff Walk